Alistair McAlpine, Baron McAlpine of West Green: Art and collecting

 McAlpine had been a passionate collector of a wide range of objets d'art and ephemera since his youth.
 He had a "cupboard of curiosities" as a child, including a snake in a bottle, and a piece of a Zeppelin air ship.
 Later objects collected by McAlpine included beads, books, furniture, police truncheons, dolls, textiles, ties, sculpture, rare breeds of chicken, Renaissance tapestries, a five-legged lamb in formaldehyde, and a dinosaur penis.
 He was an early collector of the American painter Mark Rothko.
 He was very interested in Abstract expressionism and artists such as Morris Louis and Jackson Pollock.
 He also collected the work of Australian painter Sidney Nolan.
-He made collections of folk art from various continents.
+McAlpine made collections of folk art from various continents.
+In the 1980s he commissioned 100 stone sculptures of human heads from Big John Dodo, at a price of A$1,000 per head.
 He was also interested in modern sculpturists such as William Turnbull, Naum Gabo, Michael Bolus and David Annesley.
 He owned a gallery on Cork Street as well.
 He once owned a warehouse to store his collections, but also he periodically sold or donated portions of them to museums.

 In 1970 McAlpine donated 60 sculptures to the Tate, including works by Turnbull, Annesley, and Bolus, as well as Phillip King, Tim Scott, William Tucker, and Isaac Witkin.
 McAlpine also donated hundreds of erotic pictures to the Art Gallery of New South Wales, including works by Bob Carlos Clarke, Karl Lagerfeld, David Bailey, Terence Donovan, and others.
 Bloomsbury Book Auctions sold many of these items in 2003.
 The auction was entitled "A (Very) Private Collection: Fashion and Eroticism Photographs 1970–1990".

 In the 1970s McAlpine and the classical architect Quinlan Terry constructed various follies in the grounds of West Green House.
-One of these, a 50 feet high column topped by an elaborately carved design, bears a Latin inscription declaring that "this monument was built with a great deal of money which otherwise someday would have been given into the hands of the public revenue".
+One of these, a 50 foot high column topped by an elaborately carved design, bears a Latin inscription declaring that "this monument was built with a great deal of money which otherwise someday would have been given into the hands of the public revenue".
 McAlpine also constructed a classical triumphal arch topped with an obelisk that bears a plaque dedicating the arch to the "first lady Prime Minister of Great Britain".
 Other features in the folly garden include a trompe-l'œil nymphaeum, a smoke house, an "eye catcher", Chinese cow sheds and an island gazebo.

 Personal life

 McAlpine lived in several parts of the world including England, Western Australia, Paris, Venice and Southern Italy.

 In 1987 he had heart bypass surgery, which led him to relax his lifestyle and stop smoking.
 In 1999 he had further heart bypass surgery, which led to complications resulting in his having a tracheotomy and, as a result of that, difficulty in speaking.
-He was in a coma for a month on a life-support machine following his second heart operation, after which he experienced a deathbed conversion to Catholicism, emerged declaring that he felt "more casual about life".
+He was in a coma for a month on a life-support machine following his second heart operation, after which he experienced a deathbed conversion to Catholicism.
+He emerged declaring that he felt "more casual about life".